 Yangon was in the path of Nagris throughout Friday night.
 From about 3am I watched it through the lull then the second wave which hit about 6am.
 We were very safe in The Strand, but many people have lost their roofs and homes, there is no electricity, no water, no telephones..
-There are trees uprooted everywhere - Siam's Myanmar-based colleague Max, has an Australian housemate Chris who is an engineer.
-He tells me the enormous number of trees that have fallen destroying buildings, bringing down power lines and blocking roads all over Yangon, is due to their shallow root system which is a result of the high water table.

 So little information is passed on to the people - we heard the Minister for Tourism (a general) was due to fly in to Yangon yesterday so there was confidence a generator would be connected to supply electricity for the airport to reopen on Monday.
 We were fortunate to have CNN in the hotel which provided updates throughout Thursday and Friday on the path and the intensity of the cyclone, but how could the people of Myanmar prepare for it when there was no information before, nor assistance after, to clear their homes, their roads and reconnect utilities.